siamhyde/Hyde-Procurement-Intelligence/README.md

 ## The Problem

-In a kitchen, the absence of a system is felt every week: working out what to order, how much to order, and how to translate that judgment across suppliers who sell the same product in different formats.
+In a kitchen, the absence of a system is felt every week:

+Mentally working out what to order, how much to order, and how to translate that judgment across suppliers who sell the same product in different formats.

 Something as ordinary as cheddar cheese becomes harder to reason about than it should be.
 One supplier sells 450g, 500g, or 750g packs.
 Another sells a 4.5kg block.
 Without a baseline, every change forces the operator to recalculate quantities in their head.

-That burden does not just create stress.
-It prevents the business from accumulating reliable purchasing intelligence, leaving decisions trapped in memory, habit, and whoever happens to know the operation best.
+That burden does not just create stress, It prevents the business from accumulating reliable purchasing intelligence, leaving decisions trapped in memory, habit, and whoever happens to know the operation best.

 > In a high-churn industry, that becomes a structural vulnerability.